 In the Roots of Empathy program, the baby is the “teacher” that sparks students’ learning about feelings in self and others.
 A parent and baby visit a classroom nine times over the course of a school year, and a trained instructor guides students as they observe the baby-parent relationship.
 While the program curriculum mainly addresses the affective side of education, there are also connections to math, literature, art and music made within the curriculum.

 This evidence-based program has shown significant impact in reducing levels of aggression among children by raising social-emotional competence.
 The program has reached more than 500,000 children around the world.
-Furthermore, Roots of Empathy is recognized by the Canadian Best Practices Portal as a “best practice” program.

 This emotions color wheel presents a fun, interactive way to learn about emotions, and is…